ni/nimble/packages/nimble-components/CONTRIBUTING.md

     See [Unit tests](#unit-tests) for additional available commands.

+5. Test out the component in each of the 3 major browsers: Chrome, Firefox, and Safari (WebKit).
+For developers on non-Mac platforms, Safari/WebKit can be tested via the Playwright package:
+    - To open Storybook with WebKit, after running the Storybook command, run the command `npx playwright wk http://localhost:6006` from the `nimble` directory.
+    - To run the unit tests with WebKit, use the command `npm run test-webkit -w @ni/nimble-components` from the `nimble` directory.

-5. Create change files for your work by running the following from the `nimble` directory:
+6. Create change files for your work by running the following from the `nimble` directory:

     `npm run change`

-6. Update the [Component Status table](/README.md#component-status) to reflect the new component state.
+7. Update the [Component Status table](/README.md#component-status) to reflect the new component state.

 ## Develop new components